Josh Honohan: Shamrock Rovers

 On 16 November 2023, Honohan signed for Shamrock Rovers.
 He made his debut for the club on 9 February 2024 in the 2024 President of Ireland's Cup, scoring his sides second goal in a 3–1 win over St Patrick's Athletic.
 On 24 October 2024, he scored the first European goal of his career, opening the scoring after 3 minutes in a 4–1 win away to Larne at Windsor Park in the 2024–25 UEFA Conference League.
 Honohan had an impressive first season with the club, as he featured 50 times in all competitions, scoring 3 goals as he helped the club reach the UEFA Conference League knockout stages for the first time.
 He was voted into the 2024 PFAI Premier Division Team of the Year by his fellow professionals across the league.
 On 1 September 2025, Rovers turned down a bid in the region of €625,000 for Honohan from EFL League One club Lincoln City.
+On 9 November 2025, he featured in the 2025 FAI Cup final as his side defeated his former club Cork City 2–0 at the Aviva Stadium to complete the league and cup double.
+He was voted into the PFAI Premier Division Team of the Year for the second season running by his fellow players in the league, for his performances in 2025.

+Lincoln City

+On 18 December 2025, it was confirmed Honohan had signed for EFL League One club Lincoln City which would become official on 1 January 2026, with the transfer fee believed to be in the region of €500,000.
+On the move becoming official, Lincoln City confirmed he has picked up a load-related injury towards the back end of Shamrock Rovers's season and they wouldn't rush him into first team involvement.
+He did not return from injury in time to make his debut before the end of the 2025–26 season, as the club won promotion to the EFL Championship by winning EFL League One.
+He made his debut on 25 August 2026 in the EFL Cup, starting the game against Blackpool.

 International career

 Honohan was called up to the Republic of Ireland U21 squad for the first time in October 2021 for their game away to Montenegro U21, but was not capped.
 In March 2025, he was in Heimir Hallgrímsson's provisional senior Republic of Ireland squad for their UEFA Nations League games against Bulgaria.
-On 14 May 2025, he received his first senior call up to the Republic of Ireland national team for their friendly fixtures against Senegal and Luxembourg in June.
+On 14 May 2025, he received his first full senior call up to the Republic of Ireland national team for their friendly fixtures against Senegal and Luxembourg in June.